Check out my first novel, midnight's simulacra!

 We still need the central column and the gears.
 I divided the pieces up so they would print more easily; this is no cost, since we're using screws to join them to the load cell already.

 The worm gear goes on the rotor of the motor.
 It must be tangent to some point on the main gear.
-The platform, potential spacer, gear, potential spacer, and finally bearing are all transfixed upon the shaft, and the bearing then rests in the coupling, where it can freely rotate.
+The platform, gear, and finally bearing are all connected, and the bearing then rests in the coupling, where it can freely rotate.
+The coupling is screwed using 2 M4x12s into the brace, which is screwed into the top of the load cell (the brace lifts the coupling above the cell's glue).
+It's easiest to push the platform through the central shaft of the hotbox, mount the gear onto it, and mount the bearing onto the gear.

-The top is a simple cylinder with a backing plate which fits snugly atop the hotbox.
+The top is a simple cylinder with a backing plate which fits snugly into the hotbox.
 I should probably add some kind of latching mechanism.
+What would be truly ideal is feedback to the MCU regarding whether the top is present, so it could make decisions based on its state.
+It was printed using Bambu Clear Black polycarbonate on smooth PEI.
+Quoth the raven, "what a shine!"

 Assembly